cloudmesh-community/book/chapters/container/singularity/singularity.md

 you to quickly, easily, and repeatedly implement a custom container designed specifically for your analytical needs.

-The diagram below compares a VM vs. Docker vs. Singularity.
+@fig:singularity-archi compares a VM vs. Docker vs. Singularity.

 ![Singularity Container Architecture [@greg-keynote]](../../cloud/images/singularity-archi.jpg){#fig:singularity-archi}